On the scaling limits of Galton Watson processes in varying environment: Introduction

 \subsection{Organization of the paper}

 Theorem~\ref{thm:main} is the main result of the paper, and is presented in Section~\ref{sub:main-result}.
-We compare it with earlier works in Section~\ref{sub:comparison} and discuss some applications in Section~\ref{sub:applications}, namely to Galton Watson processes in random environment, Feller diffusion in varying environment and CSBP with catastrophes.
+We compare it with earlier results in Section~\ref{sub:comparison} and discuss some applications in Section~\ref{sub:applications}, namely to Galton Watson processes in random environment, to Feller diffusion in varying environment and to CSBP with catastrophes.
 Section~\ref{sec:additional-notation-preliminary-results} introduces further notation that are used throughout the rest of the paper, as well as some preliminary results.
-Theorem~\ref{thm:main} is proved in Section~\ref{proofThm1}, with the proof of a technical lemma (Lemma~\ref{reste}) postponed to the Appendix~\ref{appendix:proof-lemma}.
+Theorem~\ref{thm:main} is proved in Section~\ref{proofThm1}, with some technical proofs deferred to Appendices~\ref{appendix:constants} and~\ref{appendix:proof-lemma}.
 Further results that complement Theorem~\ref{thm:main} are proved in Section~\ref{sec:proof-propositions}, and Appendix~\ref{appendix:proof-GW} is devoted to checking that the assumptions of Theorem~\ref{thm:main} are necessary and sufficient in the Galton Watson case.